Christian Koffi (footballer, born 2000)

-Christian Loic Koffi (born 28 August 2000) is a French footballer.
-He plays for MLS Next Pro club Huntsville City FC.
+Christian Loic Koffi (born 28 August 2000) is a French footballer who plays for USL League One club New York Cosmos.

 Career

-In 2018, Koffi signed for Italian Serie A side Fiorentina after rejecting an offer from Liverpool, one of the most successful teams in England.
+Born in Paris, France, Koffi joined the Monaco academy.
+In 2018, Koffi signed for Serie A side Fiorentina after rejecting a professional contract with Monaco, as well as an offer from Liverpool, one of the most successful teams in England.